spine-cpp Runtime Documentation

 Implementing a TextureLoader

-The load function may store the texture in the atlas page via a call to AtlasPage::setRendererObject().
+The load function may store the texture in the atlas page via assigning it to AtlasPage::texture.
 This makes it easy later on to get the texture an attachment references via a region in an atlas page.

 The load function's path parameter is the path to the page image file, relative to the .atlas file path passed to the Atlas constructor, or relative to the dir parameter of the second Atlas constructor that loads the atlas from meory.